14 Actors. 6 Weeks. 2 Plays. 1 Ensemble.

 Each year we select a fourteen-member ensemble from around the U.S and abroad, to train and perform together on the property that once housed the legendary American Shakespeare Festival Theater.

-Evenings are devoted to rehearsal for two Shakespeare productions, to be performed for the public in a repertory festival during the final ten days of the program.
-In 2018, our productions will be Romeo and Juliet and Pericles.
+Afternoons and evenings are devoted to rehearsal for two Shakespeare productions, to be performed for the public in a repertory festival during the final ten days of the program.
+In 2019, our productions will be The Winter’s Tale and Coriolanus.

 Our approach emphasizes inclusion, collaboration and community—inspired by our hometown of Stratford's history producing Shakespeare.

-SA@S is designed for students in college, currently attending college, or recently graduated.
+Applications are now open for the 2019 ensemble.
+SA@S is designed for students finishing high school or currently attending college, as well as recent college graduates.
 We seek a diverse ensemble from a wide range of backgrounds and experiences.
 Past students have traveled from as close as Connecticut and as far as Florida, Washington, Wisconsin, Europe, and Asia.
-Prior training and/or experience in theater or Shakespeare is not a requirement.
+Prior training and/or experience in theater or Shakespeare are not a requirement.
 Rather, we look for evidence of the applicant's desire to create, a strong imagination, and readiness to jump in, contribute, and take risks as part of a collaborative ensemble.

-The program dates are June 21 - August 6.
+The program dates are June 20 - August 6.
 All students perform in both productions and rehearse and train intensively as part of the repertory company.
 Tuition is $4000, and includes housing for the full six weeks of the program.
 SA@S is a program of the Mighty Quinn Foundation, a 501(c)(3) charity dedicated to artistic and educational opportunities for the next generation of theater artists.
-Learn more about how to apply.